viamrobotics/docs/docs/registry/advanced/iterative-development.md

 1. Navigate to the [Viam app](https://app.viam.com/robots) and [add a new machine](/fleet/machines/#add-a-new-machine) to serve as your development machine.
    Be sure to follow the steps shown in the Viam app to install `viam-server` on the target machine you want to test and build on.
-   For example, to test and build your module on your Raspberry Pi, be sure to install `viam-server` on the Pi, not your macOS workstation.
+   For example, to test and build your module on your Raspberry Pi, be sure to install `viam-server` on the Pi itself, not your macOS workstation.

 1. Set up file sync between your development workstation and the machine running your target platform that you want to build and test on, using your favorite file sync utility.
    For example, you could use [mutagen.io](https://mutagen.io/) to sync your files using the following steps: